telekom/qgis_plugin_template/README.md

 By participating in this project, you agree to abide by its [Code of Conduct](./CODE_OF_CONDUCT.md) at all times.

 ## Licensing
-Copyright (c) XXXX Deutsche Telekom AG
+Copyright (c) 2025 Deutsche Telekom AG

 All content in this repository is licensed under at least one of the licenses found in [./LICENSES](./LICENSES); you may not use this file, or any other file in this repository, except in compliance with the Licenses.
 You may obtain a copy of the Licenses by reviewing the files found in the [./LICENSES](./LICENSES) folder.